-The reggeaton was a music genre that started in Latin America and the Caribbean among urban youth, especially in underground malls and slums before the first reggaeton artists reached an international public in the 90s.
+Reggeaton was a music genre that started in Latin America and the Caribbean among urban youth, especially in underground malls and slums before the first reggaeton artists reached an international public in the 90s.

 It took a while for the reggeaton to arrive in Cuba for a variety of reasons.
 One is the fact that culture is somewhat politicized and cultural content regulated.

-As Cuba Open More, More Music Styles Enter
+As Cuba Open More; More Music Styles Enter!

 Since its arrival in the early 2000s, Cubans have tweaked the reggeaton style into something of their own.
 What characterizes the typical Cuban reggaeton, is the special clave, the particular Cuban rhythm.

-Cuban reggaeton texts are also known for using a lot of local slang, which is only natural as the whole Cuban Spanish is full of words you only find in Cuba.
+Cuban reggaeton texts are also known for using a lot of local slang, which is only natural as the whole of Cuban Spanish is full of words you only find in Cuba.